 This database of electronic books published by the IET provides access to just over 300 full-text electronic books across 12 specialist disciplines, covering all key areas of engineering and technology.

 The IMechE Virtaul Archive features key objects, drawings, notebooks, documents and photographs which showcase the history of the Institution and mechanical engineering.

 Provides access to over 10,400 of the International Monetary Fund's recent publications, including periodicals, books, analytical papers, and statistical tools.

 Part of Harvard University Librarys Open Collections Program, this free web resource contains several thousand digitized books, pamphlets, photographs, maps, and pages from manuscripts detailing the experience of voluntary immigrants to the United States from the countrys beginnings to the Depression era.

-Studies relating to all aspects of immune systems in man and animals, in normal functions and disorders, are summarized.
+Database provides summarized studies relating to all aspects of immune systems in man and animals, including normal functions and disorders.

 Independent Voices provides access to over 1,000 titles from magazines, journals, and newspapers drawn from alternative presses published in the 1960s-1980s.
 Starting with collections by feminists and the GI press, the collection will grow to include small literary magazines, underground newspapers, LGBT periodicals, the minority press (Latino, Black and Native American) and the extreme right-wing press.

 Index Chemicus contains the structures and critical supporting data for novel organic compounds reported in leading international journals.
 In addition, many full records in the database show the reaction flow from starting material to final product.
 Index Chemicus is a vital source of new information on biologically active compounds and natural products.